bhngyn/assignment_05/README.md

 # oakland_311
-This repo contains my assignment for the Oakland 311 data assignment
+This repo contains my code for the Oakland 311 data assignment